 At this stage of the proceedings, Mr Hamilton moved for an adjournment of the examination of Mr Bell, in order that the assignation referred to in his deposition might be produced, which was agreed by the Sheriff.

 By Mr Hamilton-The only time books I had were kept by a clerk.
 I am not sure that I had two. they were kept at the commencement of the business.
-Afterwards I kept a note of mens time upon slips of paper.
-After being marked in the wages book, they lay about the office, and i do not know what became of them.
+Afterwards, I kept a note of men’s time upon slips of paper.
+After being marked in the wages book, they lay about the office, and I do not know what became of them.
 The statutory oath was then administered to the bankrupt.

-FRIDAY, JANUARY 12.
+Friday, January 12.
 Present the same sedentary as on the previous day.

-Compeared John Bell, who being sworn and re-examined, deponent-I have just heard my previous disposition read over and adhere thereto, with these explanations, 1st, on the cash advance it is stated i was not to charge interest, but this only applied to the end of the first year, at which time the sums then advanced the bankrupt had promised to repay me; and 2d between the date of my informing the bankrupt that the cash advanced by me to him amounted to above £500 and the time he granted the blank bill in my favour I had received from him £98 which reduced the sum so advanced by me to the amount for which said bill is drawn.
+Compeared John Bell, who being sworn and re-examined, deponent-I have just heard my previous disposition read over and adhere thereto, with these explanations, 1st, on the cash advance it is stated I was not to charge interest, but this only applied to the end of the first year, at which time the sums then advanced the bankrupt had promised to repay me; and 2d between the date of my informing the bankrupt that the cash advanced by me to him amounted to above £500 and the time he granted the blank bill in my favour I had received from him £98 which reduced the sum so advanced by me to the amount for which said bill is drawn.

-By Mr Hamilton-I know produce the assignation prepared by my agent in Glasgow of the debts due to the bankrupt, but which was never executed.
-Under the lease I was entitled to have a copy of all the bankrupts books.
+By Mr Hamilton-I now produce the assignation prepared by my agent in Glasgow of the debts due to the bankrupt, but which was never executed.
+Under the lease, I was entitled to have a copy of all the bankrupts books.
 The purpose of this was that I might know the quantities of bricks being manufactured by the bankrupt, and also how he was conducting his business.
 After 12th April 1865, as far as I see from the cash book at present I had advanced the bankrupt.
 I believe this is all I advanced.
-The list of debts annexed to the unexecuted assignation produced by me was made up by me not from the bankrupts books themselves but from the copies in my possession.
+The list of debts annexed to the unexecuted assignation produced by me was made up by me not from the bankrupt’s books themselves but from the copies in my possession.
 At the meeting in my agents office in Glasgow with Mr Hamilton as agent for the bankrupt, Mr Hamilton did not, so far as I recalled, recommend that a meeting of the bankrupt’s creditors should be convened about three days after this meeting that I called upon the bankrupt and suggested to him the propriety of calling upon my agent, Mr Caldwell.
 Previous to this the bankrupt had agreed to grant a trust deed for behoof of his creditors.
 It was on the same day, but prior to this visit that the bankrupt paid me the £129.
 This sum was on 16th November last.
-After I had received that sum, but on the same day the bankrupt informed me he was going to Glasgow to see Mr Hamilton, that or the following day.
+After I had received that sum, but on the same day, the bankrupt informed me he was going to Glasgow to see Mr Hamilton, that or the following day.
 The first interview I had with the bankrupt that day took place at 6 a.m., and the second about 8 a.m.
 On being asked whether he had prior to this consulted Mr Caldwell in regard to his financial position in reference to the bankrupt’s affairs, except in so far that he was interested under the lease, depones-I never did.
-At 7 p.m. of that date I met the bankrupt in Mr Caldwell’s office.
+At 7 p.m. of that date, I met the bankrupt in Mr Caldwell’s office.
 The bankrupt brought to that meeting at Mr Caldwell’s a list of accounts which he said were due to him.
 These were the accounts that were I believe endorsed in favour of Mr Hill, for be-hoof of the creditors.
-I am not aware the advances I made the bankrupt were entered by him in his books.
+I am not aware if the advances I made the bankrupt were entered by him in his books.
 This closed the examination.

-– Edinburgh Evening Courant – Creditors of Robert Adams, Brick Manufacturer, Love Street, Paisley will receive a dividend at the counting house there of Robert Boyd, accountant there.
+– Edinburgh Evening Courant – Creditors of Robert Adams, Brick Manufacturer, Love Street, Paisley will receive a dividend at the counting-house there, of Robert Boyd, accountant there.
 12th June.